AccessNow/helpline_documentation_resources/advice/secure_online_accounts/secure_online_accounts.md

 ## Securing Social Media and Online Accounts

-Securing social media accounts is crucial for many human rights activists to post their ideas, communicate with their partners, and broadcast news.
+Securing social media and other online accounts are crucial for many human rights activists to post their ideas, communicate with their partners, and broadcast news.
 Their subject matter and popularity make them targets for hacking.

 Two-step verification can help to protect these vulnerable accounts, along with a comfort and awareness of the security settings.
 If available, it is also important to keep track of all devices that have logged in to an account.